atom-dispencer/CodenameTeabag/docs/index.md

 >
 > ***No matter!
 Together, we shall build them...***

+To all my engineering buddies who 'hate programming', this guide is for you. 😉

+As students, we have neither the time nor the energy to devote a year of our lives to a full
+    [boot.dev](boot.dev) Python course (which I haven't used, but seems decent), so I'm going to distill as much wisdom as I can into three (*yes, I said '3'*) lessons.

 Most programming tutorials are, for want of a better word, *crap*[^1].
-Either they're way too advanced for beginners, or they start by attempting to justify their existence,
+Either they're way too advanced for beginners, or they show some mediocre code for you to copy-paste and
-    show some mediocre code for you to copy-paste, then expect you to divine the purpose of it via séance.
+    expect you to divine it's purpose via séance.

 That's why this is not a tutorial.